Reading Time: 6 minutes

-I remember the first day of her life, she seemed to care more about how the nurses felt when holding her than actually being the new baby in the room.
+I remember the first day of her life, Arin seemed to care more about how the nurses felt when holding her than actually being the new baby in the room.
 And her eyes were (and still are) so huge, she kinda looked like an alien with eyes on both sides of her head!

 Around age 3, Arin fell from a chair at the babysitter’s kitchen table while she was eating lunch.
-Upon facial impact with the floor, her tooth was knocked out, and said tooth landed down in the heater vent, where it potentially could have trace elements today.
+Upon facial impact with the floor, her front tooth was knocked out, and said tooth landed down in the heater vent, where it potentially could have trace elements today.
 She was whisked to the ER by her sitter, but there isn’t much one could do for this injury, other than wait!

 When she was a little older, around 8ish, we were working in the basement and somehow the iron got knocked off its board and landed on her foot.
 Her big toe sure bled a lot and a deep bruise definitely developed and stuck around.
 Luckily the toe wasn’t broken and the iron wasn’t hot!
 Yikes!

-Okay, enough writing for now.
-Like mother like daughter.
-I guess considering I was able to live through hitting a train headfirst!
-I believe this “toughness” also comes from Arin’s Grandma, my mom.
-Last year, my mom was experiencing an acute medical condition while visiting us.
-As we were waiting for her and her new husband’s flight departure, she took a dive at the airport (right in front of the drinking fountains by the rest rooms on the main level) on to her face, breaking her glasses.
-She ended up in the ER for stitches rather than on the flight home.
-She didn’t cry or wince a bit.
+Last year (2019), my mom was experiencing an acute medical condition while visiting us from her home in Florida.
+As we were waiting at the airport for her and her new husband’s flight home departure, she took a dive (right in front of the drinking fountains by the rest rooms on the main level) on to her face, breaking her glasses.
+She ended up in the ER for numerous stitches rather than on the flight home.
+Mom didn’t cry or wince, or even complain a bit.

 The bottom line of this post is to let you, my Attorney Reader, know that I am a strong “tough-minded” resilient person who has the capacity to face difficult facts and long odds with resolute optimism.

 I won’t be so tough you may choke, but I will be tough enough with your case where it counts: in my reports and in the courtroom and in my resolve to never give up.
-I got this strong “tough minded trait” from my mom and have passed it on to my daughter and am proud of it!
+I got this strong “tough minded” trait from my mom and have passed it on to my daughter and I am proud of it!